 Disciplinary problems should be handled in cooperation with the Office of the Dean of Students.
 Program Directors are always encouraged to seek the advice of the Dean of Students in situations where they may need help in dealing with disciplinary situations.
 See the document "Handling Misconduct..." in the forms section and section 2G, Part II, for further information.

 3F.
-Progress Report
+Communication with Atlanta and Progress Report